tjhackzy/cloudflare-ddns-v2/README.md

 Moreover, you can set the custom time interval within config file.
 Min is 1 (min).

+In case you want to update base domain, just put '#' in subdomains and it will update the '@' record (base domain record) within CloudFlare.

+If 'proxy' is 'true', ttls value in json should be '1' (automatic).

 # Demo config.json file :

 ```json